-An official transcript of a student's academic record may be obtained by submitting a transcript request form to the Registrar's Office, provided the student has made satisfactory arrangements with the Student Accounts Representative in the Office of the Bursar and/or the Financial Aid

-Office with respect to financial obligations.
+An official transcript of a student's academic record may be obtained by submitting a transcript request form to the Registrar's Office, provided the student has made satisfactory arrangements with Student Account Services with respect to financial obligations.
 Transcripts are not released unless the student grants permission through a signed statement.